The process of conveyancing involves interaction with many types of professionals including estate agents.

 Understanding the terms of the new contract

-When appointing a new estate agent, thoroughly understanding the new contract is imperative.
+When appointing a new estate agent, thoroughly understand the new contract.
 Pay close attention to clauses like sole agency agreements or tie-in periods.

-These terms dictate your relationship with the new agent and potential limitations.
+These terms dictate your relationship with the new agent and any limitations.
 Ensure that the contract reflects your expectations and requirements for the property sale.

 Setting clear expectations and goals